-100% and complete anonymous web surfing is not possible.
-Not even the most elite hacker in the world can escape being caught, but there is plenty that you can do to have more anonymous surfing online.
+100% and completely anonymous web surfing is not possible.
+Not even the most elite hacker in the world can escape being caught.
+But there is plenty that you can do to have a more anonymous online surfing.

 This article is going to look at anonymous web surfing tools, explain how they work, and show you a few tactics that you can use as well.
-If you use all of them you will be as anonymous online as you can be without becoming a hacker.
+If you use all of them, you will be as anonymous as you can be when online, without becoming a hacker.

 Anonymous web surfing tools